Across all services

 2. Audit by design

-Every action the system takes lands in an append-only audit log.
+Every action the software takes lands in an append-only audit log.
 Every reviewer decision lands in the same log.
 The log is queryable, exportable, and immutable.

 3. Multi-role human-in-the-loop, where it counts

-For high-stakes work - safeguarding triage, funder-report claims, donor briefings for major supporters - the system flags, the human decides.
+For high-stakes work - funder-report claims, donor briefings for major supporters, anything that leaves in your name - the software drafts, the human decides.
 The HITL chain can be one reviewer or four (drafter → reviewer → approver → director).
 Corrections thread forward; rejections abandon the chain.
 Every step is attributed.

 4. Governance generated from the same source